-Drawing on the language of Kant, John Macarthur has argued that “While the sublime has something to tell us of reason, and beauty of morality, disgust, in which the gut can spasm in relation to an idea, tells us of the imagination.”
-In the revisions to Gilpin’s manuscripts we see that imagination under pressure from the weight of those cultural contradictions which inform it; and while disgust has the potential to articulate a sense of taste as culturally shared, Gilpin’s disgust is repeatedly associated with the class most insistent on their right to own that language.
-Thus, in the picturesque tours which finally appear in print, Gilpin offers his readers the polite language of the agreeable, the disagreeable, and the deleted.
-Characteristically, on entering the gardens of the great, he offers, too, a turn to aesthetic criticism and attention to the formal which we might also now read as a means of diffusing a more radical attack on what’s wrong with a landowning vision, even as the rhetoric of nature appears to support the dominance of that class.
-However, what the published texts so often occlude, I have been arguing, is the immediacy of the manuscripts’ sheer disgust when confronted by the very things which make a garden a garden, which for Gilpin can only be expressed (initially at least) in the language of the vile, the primping, the abominable, and the absurd, and which articulate more clearly than anything just what it is that Gilpin wants—and finds wanting—in made scenery.
+John Macarthur, drawing on the language of Kant, situates “disgust” in a way that sheds aesthetic light on Gilpin’s response: “While the sublime has something to tell us of reason, and beauty of morality, disgust, in which the gut can spasm in relation to an idea, tells us of the imagination.”
+In the revisions to Gilpin’s manuscripts we see that imagination under pressure from the weight of those cultural contradictions that inform it; and while disgust has the potential to articulate a sense of taste as culturally shared, Gilpin’s disgust is repeatedly associated with the class most insistent on their right to own that language.
+Thus, in the picturesque tours that finally appear in print, Gilpin offers his readers the polite language of the agreeable, the disagreeable, and the deleted.
+Characteristically, on entering the gardens of the great, he offers, too, a turn to aesthetic criticism and attention to the formal that we might also now read as a means of diffusing a more radical attack on a landowning vision—even as the rhetoric of nature appears to support the dominance of that class.
+However, what the published texts so often occlude, I have been arguing, is the immediacy of the manuscripts’ sheer disgust when confronted by the very things that make a garden a garden—which for Gilpin can only be expressed (initially at least) in the language of the vile, the primping, the abominable, and the absurd, language that articulates more clearly than anything just what it is Gilpin wants, and finds wanting, in made scenery.

-If there is still that tendency to stress dissociation as crucial to the picturesque, what the Gilpin manuscripts offer to us is that clear sense of an emotional reaction which must then be recast for public consumption.
-While we might say that the reworking of manuscript notes for a polite audience inevitably precludes the more visceral language of outrage and disgust, I am suggesting that this is to underplay the significance of immediate response and mediated revision.
-Alongside the aesthetics of dissociation, what we find in the manuscripts, I have been arguing, is an emotional aesthetic reacting against landowners and their overweening self-importance, an aesthetic which looks to the ideal, the general, the characteristic and which recoils from the localism and lack of vision of those whose property rights give them also the right to change the shape of the land.
+If there is still that tendency in modern discussions to stress dissociation as crucial to the picturesque, what the Gilpin manuscripts offer is, on the contrary, a clear sense of an emotional reaction that must then be recast for public consumption.
+While we might say that the reworking of manuscript notes for a polite audience inevitably precludes the more visceral language of outrage, I am suggesting that such an explanation underplays the significance of the struggle between immediate response and mediated revision.
+Alongside the aesthetics of dissociation, what we find in the manuscripts, I have been arguing, is an emotional aesthetic reacting against landowners and their overweening self-importance, an aesthetic that looks to the ideal, the general, the characteristic, and that recoils from the localism and lack of vision of those whose property rights are thought to give them also the right to change the shape of the land.